-The granary is still set up as a potential office space, and a lease listing from 2009 shows a fairly plush interior on the bottom and top floors, as shown in these two images.
+The granary under Pearl Properties was still set up as potential office space, and a lease listing from 2009 shows a fairly plush interior on the bottom and top floors, as shown in these two images.

 Views of the office space in the granary according to the lease advertisements from 2009

 Granary from the southwest in September 2018.
 Scaffolding or netting surrounds three sides due to falling stucco, and L&I has posted the warning below

 The Granary on the left and the granary from Baldwin Park, looking west.

 The granary had been abandoned for several years again, its stucco facade peeling off in chunks captured by the netting surrounding the building.
 It is on the National and Philadelphia historic registries and is headed for its 100th birthday.
 Building permits began appearing on the building in 2018, and as of March 2020 work is progressing well on a conversion to a total of 24 apartments on the upper floors and two floors of retail on the lower floors.

 Building Permit plans submitted 8/21/2019 by Granary Acquisition Partners, LP.

 The plan calls for 24 apartments on the upper floors with retail on the lower two floors.
 The diagram in the lower right shows the layout of the grain bins, which are about four feet in length with 15-inch thick walls.
 The angles at each intersection are buttressed to give a slightly octagonal cross-section.